 About:

 Also known as Mexican aster, garden cosmos (Cosmos bipinnatus) is one of the most popular types of cosmos flower.
 It’s native to Mexico and other parts of Central America.
-Garden cosmos has also become naturalized in parts of the United States.
+They have also become naturalized in parts of the United States.

 These stunning annuals form bushy clumps that grow up to 4 feet tall and can spread up to 3 feet wide.
-Garden cosmos produces pink, purple, red, yellow, or white flowers that bloom from early summer to fall.
+These plants produce pink, purple, red, yellow, or white flowers that bloom from early summer to fall.

 3. Yellow Cosmos (Cosmos sulphureus)